 Lexington Nursing Home Abuse Lawyer

-If you have an elderly loved one in a Kentucky nursing home, you do everything to protect them and make sure they’re safe and healthy.
-You can’t always be there for them, however.
-Due to circumstances you have no control over, you may believe that your family member is getting abused or neglected in their long-term care facility.
-If you’re currently experiencing these fears, a Lexington nursing home abuse lawyer can help.
+If you have an elderly loved one in a nursing home, you’ll do everything in your power to protect them and ensure they are happy, safe, and healthy.
+Unfortunately, you can’t always be there for them.
+Due to circumstances you have no control over, your family member could be neglected or abused in their long-term care facility.
+If you suspect or discover your loved one isn’t being treated right, our Lexington nursing home abuse lawyers can help.

-In addition, filing an abuse claim against the facility will ensure that the owners fire those who were guilty of committing abusive, wrongful acts or otherwise acted negligently.
+In addition, filing an abuse claim against the facility will ensure that the owners fire those who were guilty of committing abusive, wrongful acts, or otherwise acting negligently.
 The nursing home may need to hire new employees in cases of neglect.
 For facilities that do, receiving a lawsuit will send that message loud and clear.

 When we’re unable to take care of an elderly family member ourselves and admit them to a long-term care facility, we like to think that their needs will be properly met and that they’ll be safe with facility professionals, nurses, and other caregivers.
 This is true in many cases, but elder abuse and neglect both occur more often than most of us would like to believe.
 Sometimes, unfortunately, it can lead to death.